 There are multiple ways of making this happen and here are a few ideas:

 - Use Social media as much as possible

 - Check the Q&A platforms (e.g. Quora) and provide quality answers in your field.
-By doing this, you can insert some links too (be careful and do not get spammy!) or people will check your account and go to your website.
+By doing this, you can insert some links too (be careful and do not get spammy!), and people will check your account and go to your website.